lectura-de-un-potenciometro-con-arduino

 arduino-potenciometro-curvas

-Electrical schematic
+Electrical Schematic

-On the other hand, the resistance between the terminals is always Rmax of the potentiometer, whereas in the case of a calibration resistor it would be Rs+Rc, so the equations vary slightly.
+On the other hand, the resistance between the terminals is always the Rmax of the potentiometer, whereas in the case of a calibration resistor it would be Rs+Rc, so the equations vary slightly.

-The definitive schematic is as follows.
+The final schematic is as follows.

 arduino-potenciometro-esquema